theJYC/jinyoungch0i.github.io/journey/_posts/2021-02-25-on-iteration.markdown

 That said, I'm pleased to share that I've found an [online community](https://groupsforlearning.com/){:target="_blank"} that has been pivotal in my pursuit of cohort-based learning and accountability systems.

-Yesterday we performed our 4th weekly standup ('standups' are a type of meeting structure that is regularly practiced in engineering teams), and I've been able to find folks to pair-program with on algorithmic challenges and also get help on debugging my code through the guidance of a mentor I met on the platform.
+Yesterday we performed our 4th weekly stand-up and, over the course of these 4 weeks, I've found folks to pair-program algorithmic challenges with and have gotten some general career guidance from a mentor I met on the platform.

 While it's still early in its development, I feel propelled to share my gratitude for this community.